isabhiii/Spotify-Music-mood-Analyzer/README.md

 # Spotify-Music-mood-Analyzer
-Objective: Build a model that can analyze audio features of a song and predict the mood or emotions it evokes.

-# Music Mood Analyzer

-A machine learning project that predicts a user's mood based on their Spotify listening history.
+Objective: A machine learning project that predicts a user's mood based on their Spotify listening history.

+## Getting Started

+To get started with this project, follow these steps:

+1. **Clone the repository:** Clone the repository using `git clone https://github.com/your-username/music-mood-analyzer.git`.
+2. **Install the dependencies:** Install the dependencies using `pip install -r requirements.txt`.
+3. **Run the code:** Run the code using `python main.py`.

 ## Table of Contents